penguintutor/lc-building/fileformat.md

 All values in features must be in mm (does not support tokens at the moment)

 Etches have optional parameter strength, which indicates how much to burn by setting different colours.
-The actual amount of burn is set in laser cutter software.
+Value is 0 to 9, with 0 being lightest and 9 being darkest.
+The actual amount of burn is set in laser cutter software and/or settings.
+Without value then defaults to 5

 Etch
 * type (eg. line)